Synonym(s)

 DefinitionThis section has been translated automatically.

-Originally from Central America, this plant belongs to the nightshade family (Solanaceae), which also includes other cultivated plant species such as potatoes, tomatoes, aubergines and all types of tobacco.
-Both the plant and the fruit are known as peppers.
-The fruits themselves are also known as peppers and chillies, depending on their pungency, size and also colour.
-Most peppers contain the capsaicin responsible for the pungency in varying concentrations.
-Capsicum annuum reaches a growth height of around 150 cm.
-The flowers grow on a 2-5 cm long stem, are mostly white, but also greenish or purple.
-The fruits (pods) are rich in shape: narrow cylindrical to spherical.
+Both the plant and the fruit are referred to as peppers.
+The fruits themselves are also known as peppers and chillies, depending on their heat, size and color.
+Most peppers contain varying concentrations of capsaicin, which is responsible for the spiciness.
+Capsicum annuum reaches a height of around 150 cm.
+The flowers grow on a 2-5 cm long stem and are usually white, but can also be greenish or purple.
+The fruits (pods) are rich in shape: narrow-cylindrical to spherical.
 Ripe fruits are red, orange, yellow, brown or white.
-Green, violet or black fruits are always unripe.
+Green, purple or black fruits are always unripe.

 General informationThis section has been translated automatically.